6 Best Nootropics For Athletic Performance (2026 Tested)

 For athletes, I'm looking for ingredients that do one of three jobs:

+1) Increase usable focus under stress.
 Caffeine is still the king here, and the data is strong for performance.
 Theanine often helps smooth caffeine for people who get jittery, and it has evidence on attention and stress modulation at common supplemental doses.

+2) Support brain energy and output without relying on stimulants.
 Citicoline is a good example.
-It’s been studied at common supplemental doses (250–500 mg/day), and you’ll see it used in stacks that aim for mental clarity and sustained cognitive performance.
+It's been studied at common supplemental doses (250-500 mg/day), and you'll see it used in stacks that aim for mental clarity and sustained cognitive performance.

+3) Reduce the noise that kills performance.
 Stress, mental fatigue, poor sleep quality, and that wired-but-flat feeling.
-Adaptogens like rhodiola are often used for this, and so are things like phosphatidylserine in stress-response formulas (there’s research around cortisol and stress markers).
+Adaptogens like rhodiola are often used for this, and so are things like phosphatidylserine in stress-response formulas.

-Lion’s mane is a good example.
-It’s interesting, and there are human trials in specific populations, but it’s not the same level of caffeine for training performance.
+Then there's the second tier: ingredients that are promising but less consistent, or more context-dependent.
+Lion's mane is a good example.
+It's interesting, and there are human trials in specific populations, but it's not the same level of caffeine for training performance.

 Dosage

-Because it’s easy to sprinkle in trendy ingredients and much harder to dose them in ranges that actually show up in human studies.
+This is where a lot of products fall apart.
+Because it's easy to sprinkle in trendy ingredients and much harder to dose them in ranges that actually show up in human studies.

 A few useful reference points: